 You must provide updated financial documentation for a new I-20 or DS-2019, if requested by the Office of International Services (OIS), for the following reasons:

 Financial documentation will remain valid for one year from the date it is submitted and can be used for other requests during that time.
-For new students, this includes the financial documentation submitted with the admission application.
-If you submitted financial documentation during the last year, but it does not cover the full amount you must show now, you will need to submit additional documentation that shows your ability to cover the difference.
+If you submitted financial documentation during the last year, but it does not cover the full amount you must show now you will need to submit additional documentation that shows your ability to cover the difference.

 You may submit financial documentation from a single or multiple sources of funding for yourself, your family*, or any third-party sponsor.
 Documentation should be written in English or include an English translation.
 Funding should be shown in U.S. dollars and clearly lists your full name.
 You may include a printout of the conversion from foreign currency to U.S. dollars using OANDA.com.
 Copies or electronic documents are acceptable.